-- (a) regardless of when or if any demand for mediation or interest arbitration is served by one party on the other, or when or if the parties mediate or when any service of a demand for interest arbitration is made, the Arbitration Board shall have express authority and jurisdiction to award changes in wages, benefits and all forms of compensation retroactive to June 30, 2007 as referenced in Section 20.1.A and to July 1, 2003 as referenced in Section 20.1.B and - (b) that the Arbitration Board will have the authority to consider a party's final offer on one or more issues, economic or non-economic, that is/are combined as a package offer or a party's alternative offers, provided that such offers are submitted prior to the completion of any evidentiary hearing.
-The terms of the current Agreement shall continue to bind both parties hereto during all negotiations and impasse resolution procedures.
+- (a) regardless of when or if any demand for mediation or interest arbitration is served by one party on the other, or when or if the parties mediate or when any service of a demand for interest arbitration is made, the Arbitration Board shall have express authority and jurisdiction to award changes in wages, benefits and all forms of compensation retroactive to June 30, 2007 July 1, 2017; as referenced in Section 20.1.A and to July 1, 2003 as referenced in Section 20.1.B and - (b) that the Arbitration Board will have the authority to consider a party's final offer on one or more issues, economic or non-economic, that is/are combined as a package offer or a party's alternative offers, provided that such offers are submitted prior to the completion of any evidentiary hearing.
+The terms of the current Agreement shall continue to bind both parties hereto during all negotiations and impasse resolution procedures; and - (c) neither party may demand or invoke arbitration or serve any demand for interest arbitration upon the other party before January 1, 2019, except further, however, as provided in Section 5.1.B.(c) either party may demand and invoke interest arbitration at any time following the ninety (90) day period or agreed to extension as set forth in Section 5.1.B.(c).